fluree/to-do-lists-generator/README.md

  <img src='/src/Images/Seed_data_example.png' alt='importing collection schema' width='600'>
  </p>

-### Querying and Transaction Data within the application
+### Querying and Transacting Data within the application

 Now that you have some data inside we can dive into the way we structure queries and transactions in the application.